 ††††† NECESSITY, FUNCTION, AND CONFORMITY: The Cabinet for Health and Family Services, Department for Medicaid Services has responsibility to administer the Medicaid Program.
 KRS 205.520(3) empowers the cabinet, by administrative regulation, to comply with any requirement that may be imposed or opportunity presented by federal law for the provision of medical assistance to Kentucky's indigent citizenry.
 42 U.S.C.
 1396p(b)(1)-(4) establishes minimum requirements for state plans for estate recovery actions.
 This administrative regulation establishes provisions relating to estate recovery.

 ††††† Section 1.
 Definitions.
-(1) "Aged institutionalized individual" means a recipient age fifty-five (55) or older who received nursing facility (NF) services, intermediate care facility for individuals with mental retardation or a developmental disability (ICF/MR/DD) services, home and community based (HCB) waiver services, supports for community living (SCL) services, acquired brain injury (ABI) waiver services, ABI long-term care waiver services, or Michelle P. waiver services with payment for these services made, wholly or in part, by the Medicaid Program.
+(1) "Aged institutionalized individual" means a recipient age fifty-five (55) or older who received nursing facility (NF) services, intermediate care facility for individuals with an intellectual disability (ICF-IID) services, home and community based (HCB) waiver services, supports for community living (SCL) services, acquired brain injury (ABI) waiver services, ABI long-term care waiver services, or Michelle P. waiver services with payment for these services made, wholly or in part, by the Medicaid Program.

 ††††† (2) "Department" means the Department for Medicaid Services or its designee.